-We compare your tax returns and financial statements with your estimated business income.
-This allows us to work out your Farm Household Allowance.
+We compare your tax returns and financial statements with the business income estimate you gave us.
+This allows us to work out the right amount of Farm Household Allowance for that year.

 If you need to repay a debt, we’ll let you know how much.

-You can still get Farm Household Allowance while repaying a debt.
+You can still get Farm Household Allowance while you repay the debt.